-1) Your book’s description (10% of final grade):
+1) Your book’s stationers (10% of course grade):

 How does your book identify and construct its author(s)?
 Is there a name on the title page?
 Is it pseudonymous?
 Anonymous?
 Is the author identified in other ways, such as through prefatory materials, or the use of the first person in the text?

 Where are the signs of a reader in your book?
 What are those signs?
 Are they signs of a specific, individual reader, or are they signs of a projected audience?
 If both, what is the relationship between that specific reader and the imagined audience?
 What is the relationship between the author and the reader(s)?
 Is there evidence of the book having been actually read?

-4) Your book’s biography (3500-4000 words; 60% of final grade):
+5) Your book’s biography (minimum 4000 words; 50% of final grade):